Now Reading

 8. True Grit (2010)

-True Grit is Coen Brothers’ return to revisionist Western after No Country for Old Men (2007).
-Though True Grit is the title of the 1969 Western starring John Wayne, Coen Brothers’ version is not a conventional remake.
+With this classic story, Coen films return to revisionist Westerns after No Country for Old Men (2007).
+Though True Grit is the title of the 1969 Western starring John Wayne, Coen Brothers’ version of the same film is not a conventional remake.
 The filmmakers mostly relied on the source novel.
 However, they use quite a few dialogues from the 1969 film.

 7. Raising Arizona (1987)